thegridelectric/gridworks/docs/market-maker.md

 - The Alias of the MarketMaker GNode

 The Atn provides its bid via the GridWorks type [atn.bid](https://gridworks-atn.readthedocs.io/en/latest/apis/types.html#atnbid).
-We explain what is going on in this bid, and the rules it must satisfy in order to We will work an example below with the MarketMaker for the Keene Rd constraint in the [Millinocket demo](millinocket-demo).
+We explain what is going on in this bid.
+We will work an example below with the MarketMaker for the Keene Rd constraint in the [Millinocket demo](millinocket-demo).
 This MarketMaker has a _single_ MarketType, which means for example that the question "what is current Keene Rd price?" is well-formed, since at any time there is only one MarketSlot containing that time.